-- 8.8.1 A donor can appoint a maximum of two donees and one replacement donee under Form 1.
-However, there is no limit to the number of donees to be appointed under a Form 2. - 8.8.2 However, the donor should not appoint too many donees because it may be difficult to get them to agree on decisions.
-Also, people who deal with the donees may become confused about which donee to deal with and to take decisions from.
-The donor should choose donees that are willing to work together so differences in opinions may be resolved amicably thereby avoiding any deadlock.
+- 8.8.1 A Donor may appoint one or more Donee(s) as allowed in LPA Form 1.
+There is no limit to the number of Donees to be appointed under a Form 2. - 8.8.2 However, the Donor should not appoint too many Donees because it may be difficult to get them to agree on decisions.
+Also, people who deal with the Donees may become confused about which Donee to deal with and to take decisions from.
+The Donor should choose Donees that are willing to work together so differences in opinions may be resolved amicably thereby avoiding any deadlock.

-- 8.8.3 If a donor appoints two or more donees to make decisions about the same matters, he can appoint them to act in any of the following ways: - a.
-Jointly b.
-Jointly and severally c.
-Jointly on some matters and jointly and severally on others
+3.8.3 If a Donor appoints two or more Donees to make decisions about the same matters, he can appoint them to act in any of the following ways:

+a.
+Jointly

-This means that the donees have to act together and cannot act separately.
+This means that the Donees have to act together and cannot act separately.